 There are no relevant financial relationships with ACCME-defined commercial interests for anyone who was in control of the content of this activity.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Illinois State Medical Society and ISMIE Mutual Insurance Company.
 The Illinois State Medical Society is accredited by the ACCME to provide continuing medical education for physicians.

-The Illinois State Medical Society designates this internet activity for a maximum of 1.00 AMA PRA Category 1 Credit™.
+The Illinois State Medical Society designates this enduring activity for a maximum of 1 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The Illinois Nurse Practice Act rules deem CME credit provided by approved sponsors as acceptable to fulfill nursing continuing education requirements for licensure.
 Nurses may claim one contact hour per unit of CME in the state of Illinois.